Prosecutor: 4 in Gov. Whitmer kidnap plot full of 'rage'

 Kessler took the jury back through events in summer and fall 2020: a national meeting of militias in Ohio, training in Wisconsin and Michigan, and a September night excursion to see the governor’s property on Birch Lake and inspect the bridge.

 The investigation began when Army veteran Dan Chappel joined a militia, the Wolverine Watchmen, to maintain his firearm skills.
-Chappel said he was alarmed when he started hearing talk about attacking police and decided to become an FBI informant.
+Chappel testified that he was alarmed when he started hearing talk about attacking police and agreed to become an FBI informant.

 “Thank God for Dan Chappel. ...
 He went back at great personal risk,” Kessler told the jury.